🎯 Today’s Mission:

 The same goes for exercise, finance, relationships, work, education, and pretty much everything else.
 There may be recommended guidelines (like a “diet”) that we can follow for guidance, but ultimately they aren’t the be-all and end-all of how to be healthy, or get fit, or make money, or feel loved, or become more educated.

-At Sleekgeek, we’ve found that thinking about food as “good” or “bad” rarely works out well in our everyday messy lives, so for long term success, we need a better solution.
+At Sleekgeek, we’ve found that thinking about food as “good” or “bad” rarely works out well in our everyday messy lives.
+For long term success, we need a better solution.

 Welcome to the ⬅️ Continuum ➡️: